 For this reason, the film is very careful to make it clear that Jordan/Cooper is not a red sympathizer, which oversimplifies the stance of Hemingway and the Jordan of his novel.
 It accordingly distorts what the war was about.

 It has also been complained that the film compresses the book.
 Well, duh.
 The book would make a twenty-hour film if it weren't severely compressed.
-Yes, it's too bad that Jordan's final voice-over monologue was cut from several pages in the book to a few lines focussing mainly on the romance in the film.
-If I were writing a screenplay today I'd put more of it back in, and take out some of the sillier comedic touches and sentimental moments.
-Of course, I'd also make the dialogue less corny.
-But I'm writing in the twenty-first century.
-The film was Hollywood 1943.
-And for Hollywood 1943 the movie was pretty hard hitting.
+Yes, it's too bad that Jordan's final voice-over monologue was cut from several pages in the book to a few lines focusing mainly on the romance in the film.
+If we were writing a screenplay today I'd put more of it back in, and take out some of the sillier comedic touches and sentimental moments.
+Of course, we'd also make the dialogue less corny.
+But we're discussing this in the twenty-first century.
+The film was for Hollywood of 1943.
+And for Hollywood of 1943 it was pretty hard hitting.

 By the way, there are three versions of this film with different lengths.
 The original was 170 minutes, then over half an hour was cut for a re-release, and then most of it restored to make 166 minutes.
 So find one of the longer versions, if you can.

-Or better yet, first read a book or watch a documentary about the Spanish Civil War, then read the novel of course, and then put yourself in the proper middle-of-the-Second-World-War frame of mind and screen this film.
+Or better yet, first read a book or watch a documentary about the Spanish Civil War, then read the novel, and then put yourself in the proper middle-of-the-Second-World-War frame of mind and screen this film.